kdps/kotlin_learn/Resolve_ErrorException.md

 # 2. Crash Application

-Uncheck Regex Box And Find the below message
+Uncheck Regex Box of Debug Windows And Find the below message

 ```Kotlin
     --------- beginning of crash